Nayirah testimony: Testimony

 medicine, the factories of medical supplies, ransacked their houses and tortured neighbors and friends.

 I saw and talked to a friend of mine after his torture and release by the Iraqis.
 He is 22 but he looked as though he could have been an old man.
 The Iraqis dunked his head into a swimming pool until he almost drowned.
-They pulled out his fingernails and then played [sic] electric shocks to sensitive private parts of his body.
+They pulled out his fingernails and then played electric shocks to sensitive, private parts of his body.
 He was lucky to survive.

 If an Iraqi soldier is found dead in the neighborhood, they burn to the ground all the houses in the general vicinity and would not let firefighters come until the only ash and rubble was left.

 The Iraqis were making fun of President Bush and verbally and physically abusing my family and me on our way out of Kuwait.
 We only did so because life in Kuwait became unbearable.
 They have forced us to hide, burn or destroy everything identifying our country and our government.